governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-can-now-build-capability-from-within.md

 - how do we make the organisation more able to learn, strengthen itself, and evolve from within

 Those are the right questions for this moment.
+They are more demanding than procurement questions.
+But they are also closer to the truth.

 ## The deeper opportunity